andycamguy/actual-restaurant-menu/pseudocode.md

 * AXios
 * the API
 * Bootstrap, Some css for super specific style, html for the layout withbootstrap, javascript with REACT to build the UI.
+`npx create-react-app app (--template file:.template)` - optional if using GitPod.
 #### Questions
 How do I make a single page website with my current knowledge?
-It functions like the weather app and the my tictactoe game because it is all on one page.
+It functions like the weather app and the my tictactoe game because it is all on one page.<br>
-How does React work
+How does React work in the UI with javascript?
+How do I get into the sandbox to break/fix what I don't fully understand?
+I have barelyt touched React except in the tutorial.
+* Beginner react project. something super easy to ease myself into the deep.
+Even if itis a sidequest.
+Design a component for React with its elements and children.

+#### STATE
+* STate is calling upon the api's data to display onto the menu